LoreStudio-Charles/Virtue/README.md

 Navigate, Cartography, Sail, Swim

 ### The Lover
-I rode into town, my heart full of hope,
+I rode to town, heart full of hope,
-To find my true love, with dreams we could cope.
+and saw my love, my dream to cope.
-Yet shadows were cast, as danger drew near,
+Yet shadows cast, with danger near,
-A man chased her down, igniting my fear.
+A man gave chase, and lit my fear.

-I charged like the wind, with resolve in my veins,
+I charged like wind, fire in my veins,
-To defend my sweet love from the perilous chains.
+To save my love from deadly chains.
-She ran to my side, with a spark in her eyes,
+She came to me, spark in her eyes,
-But fate played its hand, and we faced our goodbyes.
+fate played its hand, we faced goodbyes.

-In the chaos, she faltered, a glint of despair,
+Her faltering step caused me despair,
-Her light flickered dim, in the cool evening air.
+Her light grew dim, in evening air.
-With a last desperate gasp, our futures unfurled,
+One last gasp, our future sealed,
-I was left, broken-hearted, in a cruel, lonely world.

-Though I fought through the storm, for the girl in my dreams,
-I hold onto shadows, where love never gleams.
-She was lost to the night, leaving me in the fight,
-With the echo of heartache, my love lost from sight.
+left all alone, my hope repealed.

 #### Starting Skills
 Dance, Sing, Horseback, Pugilist

 ### The Crushed Rose
-In yesterday's embrace, the world was aglow,
+Yesterday, the world did glow,
-But today, a shadow drapes where light used to flow.
+shadow drapes, light used to flow.
-You ventured to town, supplies for mama to find,
-Yet returned with a darkness that clings to your mind.
+My families goods I hoped to trade,
+but darkness found, this broken maid.

-Three men of the night stole more than just dreams,
+Three men of night stole more than dreams,
-Leaving you with rags and bruises, silent screams.
+Left me with rags and silent screams.
-But the truth of that night, a secret you'll keep,
+But truth's a secret that I must keep,
-For mama's smile shatters, and papa can't sleep.
+mama's smile would die, and pa would weep.

-In the depths of your sorrow, their cruelty remains,
+My sorrow lives, cruelty remains,
-A burden you carry, a weight of deep pains.
+A burden yes, a weight of pains.
-For love binds and blinds, in the heartache it shows,
+For in the heart this ache will grow,
-A family's laughter, forever opposed.
+a burden none must ever know.
 #### Starting Skills
 Dance, Sing, Charm, Trade

 ### The Ugly Maid
-In a world where beauty's grace is deemed the prize,
+Beauty's grace is deemed the prize,
-The ugly duckling hides, beneath the watchful skies.
+The duckling hides, 'neath watchful skies.
-Vanilla wafer seems pale, while rose brings you woe,
-With creatures as friends, your love truly grows.
+Your sister Sue, seems beautifully plain
+Your sister Rose, puts you to shame.

-With playful pets, the dogs and cats, you find a joyful song,
+With dogs and cats, you share your song,
-Among your father's gentle cows, where all the heartstrings throng.
+and father's cows, for which you long.
-And as you watch your mother's hens, in tender sunlight sway,
+Dear mother's hens, in sunlight sway,
-You cherish life's simple treasures, in a soft and honest way.
+you cherish life where creature's play.
 #### Starting Skills
 Tend Animal, Sing, Lute,  Perception

 ### The Oppressed
-In whispers soft, they warned you clear,
+They always warned you, with words so clear
-“Stay away from shadows, don't draw near.”
+“Stay far from shadows, don't dare draw near.”
 Yet in the dark, you dared to play,
 And now your friend won't fade away.

 Haunted nights stretch long and deep,
-As waking visions pierce your sleep.
+As visions chase away your sleep.
 Shadows linger, thick as day,
-With something close, it's here to stay.
+a pitch black form, has come to stay.

-Fear wraps tight, a chilling shroud,
+Fear grips you tight, a chilling touch,
-As echoes rise from shadows loud.
-In the silence, whispers blend,
+the creeping dread, it is too much
+A silent, stalking, whispering, friend
-A haunting tale that has no end.
+A haunting tale that has to end.
 #### Starting Skills
 Sense Evil, Perception, Read, Hide

 ### Ms. Mary Sue Vanilla
-In the shadow of sisters, the youngest stays,
+In sisters' shadows, the youngest stays,
-A whisper of longing in the quiet days.
+In longing whispers, and quiet days.
-With dreams left unspoken, and tales yet untold,
+dreams left unspoken, and tales untold,
-Life drifts like a breeze, serene and cold.
+Life passes on, serene and cold.

-In a world full of colors, she feels painted gray,
+A world full of color, she's painted gray,
-An echo of silence where wishes decay.
+An silent echoe her dreams decay.
-Nothing of grandeur, no spark to ignite,
+Nothing grand, no spark to light,
-Just the quiet yearning for something that's bright.
+she yearns for life that's beaming bright.

-Yet in her stillness, a beauty may bloom,
+In stillness soft, true love bloom,
-In the heart of the mundane, hope finds room.
+In the mundane, hope may find room.
-For even the plain can hold secrets so deep,
+the plain can hold a peace so deep,
-In the silence of shadows, where secrets can keep.
+and strike a blaze of love to keep.
 #### Starting SKills
 Read, Sing, Tend Animals, Sneak